How to Protect your Child from Online Abuse, Hacking, and Cyberbullying

 We offer a digital protection plan for families at $7.95 per month.
 This protection plan includes immediate help if you or your children should need that.
 We offer a wide range of services from recovering hacked accounts, removing content online, working with law enforcement, stop cyberbullying, and so on.

-If you have been hacked and you need help to recover your account, we can help you for $149.
+If you have been hacked and need help recovering your account, we can help you for $149.

 You are also free to contact me if you got questions or concerns at email@example.com or +47 98 48 24 99.
 I’m not always available on the phone as I get many requests, but I’ll answer any email I receive!